FIRM

 History:

-Lewis, Day was founded in 1947 by P. Derek Lewis Q.C.,
+Lewis, Day was founded by Honorable P. Derek Lewis, Q.C.
+He was admitted to the

-superior courts of other Canadian provinces to the Supreme Court of Canada.
+other Canadian provinces to the Supreme Court of Canada.

-Areas of Emphasis and Growth:
+Emphasis and Growth:

 Carrying on a general practice in most areas of the law, firm partners have